nymtech/docs/content/run-nym-nodes/build-nym.md

 rustup update
 git clone https://github.com/nymtech/nym.git
 cd nym
-git pull # in case you've checked it out before
+git reset --hard # in case you made any changes on your branch git pull # in case you've checked it out before
 #
 # Note: the default branch you clone from Github, `develop`, is guaranteed to be